isaduan/llm-persuasion/README.md

 ```
 python metrics.py
 ```
 Next, you can use `benchmark.py` to reproduce our analysis on benchmarking GPT-4's liguistic mimicry capability with the mimicry naturally occuring between humans.
 You will need to provide your own OpenAI API key on line 11 of the script.
-This script will render and save two figures, `three.png`, which contrasts GPT-4's mimicry capability when construct new arguments and when rewriting original reply with that of original human reply, as well as `prompt.png`, which shows GPT-4's linguistic mimicry capability under general vs. specific prompts.
+This script will produce two figures, `three.png`, which contrasts GPT-4's mimicry capability when construct new arguments and when rewriting original reply with that of original human reply, as well as `prompt.png`, which shows GPT-4's linguistic mimicry capability under general vs. specific prompts.

 ```
 python benchmark.py